 - A zero-tolerance policy for deer incursions will be continued; - Once weekly during the growing season, vegetation will be cut along the entire electric fence with a trimmer to avoid short circuits; - Interference by deep snow should be monitored and appropriate actions taken, this may mean the turning off of one or two strands, or the entire fence unless tracks indicate deer activity; and - Long grass areas of the grazing area and along the forest will be maintained at a height not exceeding 50 cm. - Remove any broad-leaved vegetation, such as trees and shrubs inside the airport and in association with the perimeter fencing; - One-way gates may be used in conjunction with perimeter fencing to allow deer to exit fenced area of the field.
 As they permit deer to escape on their own, these gates reduce the dangers to deer posed by trapping and handling procedures.
 The gates should be installed in areas of highest deer traffic.
-One-way gates require regular maintenance; and - The live capture of deer for relocation could be performed and relocation.
+One-way gates require regular maintenance; and - The live capture of deer for relocation can be done if none of the above steps are successful.